hl7-be/allergy/input/pagecontent/guidance.md

 ### Allergy and intolerance types

-The type of allergy or intolerance in indicated in the field AllergyIntolerance.type.
-However, there are only two values possible, allergy or intolerance.
-Current state of medical knowledge also recognizes non allergic hypersensitivity.
-We indicate this in the extension [BeExtAllergyType](./StructureDefinition-be-ext-allergy-type.html).
-The semantic contents of this extension should be equal to the value in AllergyIntolerance.type, whenever this is possible.
-If the value in the extension is non allergic hypersensitivity, there should be no value in AllergyIntolerance.type.
+The type of allergy or intolerance is expressed in the extension [BeExtAllergyType](./StructureDefinition-be-ext-allergy-type.html) and not in AllergyIntolerance.type.
+The AllergyIntolerance.type only allows two values, allergy or intolerance.
+Currently we recognize non allergic hypersensitivity.
+To avoid the use of duplicate or misaligned information, there shall be no value in AllergyIntolerance.type, so it is forbidden.
+The Value Set for Allergy / Intolerance type is extensible, like in other value sets where SNOMED CT is used.
+This means that if an allergy type can be expressed using the provided SNOMED CT values, then these codes shall be used.
+Other codes may be used but only if the allergy type is not matching those provided.

 ### Recorder

 The recorder SHALL always be identified by at least a SSIN (SSIN bis) number.
 Additionally, in a contained resource, you can provide extra information, such as name or NIHDI number.
 BePatient is added to allow a patient to record his/her own allergies.
 For GDPR reasons, when this information is used for clinical studies, or other secondary purposes, the SSIN will not be made available.